troclaux/notes/azure.md

 ## Azure Content Delivery Network (CDN)

 > distributed content delivery network service that accelerates the delivery of websites, media, and APIs by caching content in multiple locations worldwide

-## Azure Active Directory (AD) or Entra ID

-> identity and access management service that helps you manage user identities, authentication, and access to applications and services in Azure

 ## Azure Key Vault